 An orientation is provided to prospective students to inform them about the policies, procedures, and student services available to them.
 Students will meet with school personnel to discuss educational and employment goals prior to enrolling or signing the enrollment agreement.
 Prospective students will be able to ask questions about the school and discuss classroom expectations.
 They will also be able to take a tour of the facility.
 The catalog and the fact sheet are reviewed with the students and a copy is provided to them at this time.
 Everyone attending the orientation must sign in to ensure they get credit for being present.
-All prospective students attending an orientation are required to follow the school safety guidelines including social distancing, hand-washing, and wearing a face covering.
+All prospective students attending an orientation are required to follow the school safety guidelines.

-• The orientation schedule is included on page 45.
+• The orientation schedule is included on page 46.